 With their diverse attorney and media backgrounds, the two lawyers cover a wide range of current—and complex—legal topics.
 These include the scandal surrounding the Panama Papers, North Carolina’s controversial transgender “bathroom bill,” Apple’s fight with the FBI and the contaminated water crisis in Flint, Mich.

 3. Immigration Hour

-For lawyers, it’s important to separate the politics and public relations from the legal issues involving immigration.
-That’s where a legal podcast such as the Immigration Hour comes in handy.
-Hosted by Charles H. Kuck, or “Chuck” for short, this podcast for lawyers guides listeners through topics including politics, the Supreme Court, recent events, and complex issues such as the presidential use of executive orders to advance immigration policy.
+Hosted by Charles H. Kuck, or “Chuck” for short, this legal podcast will guide you through various topics.
+These include politics, the Supreme Court and recent immigration events, such as the presidential use of executive orders to advance immigration policy.

-Of particular interest to lawyers, Season 1 constitutes a podcast for attorneys that focuses squarely on the case of the 1999 strangulation/murder of Hae Min Lee, a Baltimore, Maryland, teenager.
-Her boyfriend, Adnan Masud Syed, was convicted of first-degree murder, but questions remain about his guilt—which Koenig explores in this award-winning and very popular podcast series.
+For example, in Season 1, you’ll learn about the case of the 1999 murder of Hae Min Lee, a Baltimore, Md., teenager.
+Her boyfriend, Adnan Masud Syed, was convicted of first-degree murder.
+Questions, however, remain about his guilt—which Koenig explores in this award-winning and very popular podcast series.

-Indeed, Serial reflects one of the attractive features of legal podcasts: you can listen to them anytime, even if you missed the first season.
-Simply click on the audio file, and away you go — which you can do by going to the podcast website itself, iTunes, or take your pick.
+Indeed, Serial reflects one of the most attractive features of legal podcasts.
+You can listen to them anytime, even if you missed the first season.
+Simply click on the audio file, and away you go.

 5. The Digital Edge